-If you are unable to attend due to a positive COVID-19 test, symptoms or exposure, we are offering a flexible cancellation policy and you will receive a full refund of your pre-paid registration fee.
+If you are unable to attend due to a positive COVID-19 test, symptoms or exposure, we are offering a flexible cancellation policy and you will receive a full refund of your pre-paid conference registration fee.
 Please contact the CTA Conference Coordination Center as soon as possible to advise us that you are unable to attend the event.
 You will be responsible to cancel your own hotel and travel arrangements and you are responsible for any associated costs or deposits.

-Please note that refunds will not be given for no-shows.
+Please note that registration refunds will not be given for no-shows.